Felt-Soled Waders Restrictions

 Felt soled waders are believed to be an important vector in the spreading of microscopic aquatic pests, including didymo.
 Restricting their use may well inconvenience some people in the short term, but the potential benefit – decreasing the further spread of these pests, is surely worthwhile.

 Amongst the high volume of positive feedback we have received, there have also been legitimate concerns and questions raised, and these are we respond to these queries below.

 If you feel you would like further information, or have other concerns you would like addressed, please let us know.

 Listen here to Fish & Game Chief Executive Bryce Johnson discussing the felt soled waders issue on Radio NZ Questions and answers on restricting the use of felt soles for sports fishing.

-Click on the 'Felt Soled Waders Restrictions' link below to see responses to FAQs on this topic.
+Click on the 'Felt Soled Waders Restrictions' link on our general FAQ's section here to see responses to FAQs on this topic.